 Imagine that your father and your uncle decide that they want to start a farming business.
-They each contribute $150,000 of their savings to their new company, "American Apple Orchards, Inc." They file the paperwork with the Secretary of State, get a business license, and go down to the local bank to deposit the $300,000 in cash.
-They divide the company into 100,000 pieces ("shares") at $3 per share, each man receiving half of the stock for his contribution.
+They each contribute $150,000 of their savings to their new company, American Apple Orchards Inc. They divide the company into 100,000 pieces ("shares") at $3 per share, with each man receiving half of the stock for his contribution.

-The new company uses the $300,000 to secure a $700,000 business loan.
-This gives them $1,000,000 in cash and $700,000 in debt with a $300,000 net worth (consisting of their original contribution to the company).
+The new company uses the combined $300,000 to secure a $700,000 business loan.
+This gives them $1 million in cash and $700,000 in debt with a $300,000 net worth (consisting of their original contribution to the company).

-The company buys 300 acres of good farmland at $2,500 per acre ($750,000 total), and uses the remaining $250,000 for equipment, working capital, and startup costs.
+The company buys 300 acres of good farmland at $2,500 per acre ($750,000 total) and uses the remaining $250,000 for equipment, working capital, and startup costs.
 The first year, the farm generates $43,000 in pretax operating profit.
 After taxes, that amounts to $30,000.

-At the end of the year, your father and uncle are sitting at the kitchen table, holding the Board of Directors meeting for American Apple Orchards, Inc. They see that the annual report the accountant prepared shows $300,000 in shareholder equity at the beginning, with a $30,000 net profit, for $330,000 ending shareholder equity.
+At the end of the year, your father and uncle are sitting at the kitchen table, holding the board of directors meeting for American Apple Orchards Inc. They see that the annual report the accountant prepared shows $300,000 in shareholder equity at the beginning, with a $30,000 net profit, for $330,000 ending shareholder equity.

 Now, your father and uncle have a choice.
-They have a business that has $330,000 in book value but that they know is worth $352,500 ($300,000 contributed capital + $30,000 net profit + $22,500 appreciation in land).
-So, the accountant says their shares are worth $3.30 each ($330,000 divided by 100,000 pieces), but they know their stock is actually worth $3.52 per share ($352,000 divided by 100,000 pieces).
+They have a business that has $330,000 in book value but that they know is worth $352,500 ($300,000 contributed capital plus $30,000 net profit plus $22,500 appreciation in the land).
+So the accountant says their shares are worth $3.30 each ($330,000 divided by 100,000 pieces), but they know their stock is actually worth $3.52 per share ($352,000 divided by 100,000 pieces).

-Compounding That Dividend Decision for 20 Years
+Compounding the Dividend Decision

 Imagine that this conversation happens every year for the next 20 years.
 Every year, your father and uncle decide to reinvest the profit instead of paying a cash dividend, and each year they earn 10% on capital.
 The real estate also appreciates 3% per year.
 The entire time, they never issue, buy, or sell a share of their company's stock.

 On the company's 20th anniversary, net income is going to be $201,800.
-Book value, representing profits poured back into the company for expansion, would have grown from $300,000 to $2,000,000.
-On top of that $2,000,000, though, is the real estate.
-The land would have appreciated $605,000 from the first day of operation, not one penny of which has ever shown up anywhere in the financial statements.
-Thus, the book value of the company is $2,000,000 but the true value of the business is at least $2,605,000.
+Book value, representing profits poured back into the company for expansion, would have grown from $300,000 to $2 million.
+On top of that $2 million, though, is the real estate.
+The land would have appreciated $645,000 from the first day of operation—not one penny of which has ever shown up anywhere in the financial statements.
+Thus, the true value of the business is at least $2,645,000.

-From a book value perspective, the shares are worth $20 each ($2,000,000 book value divided by 100,000 shares).
-From a "real" value perspective, factoring in the value of the land, the shares are worth $26.05 each ($2,605,000 divided by 100,000 shares).
+From a book value perspective, the shares of the company are worth $20 each ($2 million book value divided by 100,000 shares).
+From a "real" value perspective, factoring in the value of the land, the shares are worth $26.45 each ($2,645,000 divided by 100,000 shares).

-If the company were to pay out 100% of its profits in cash dividends, cash dividends would be just shy of $2.02 per share ($201,800 net profit for the year divided by 100,000 shares = $2.02 per share cash dividends).
+If the company were to pay out 100% of its profits in cash dividends, they would be just shy of $2.02 per share ($201,800 net profit for the year divided by 100,000 shares equals $2.02 per share cash dividends).

 Putting It Together